approvals/ApprovalTests.cpp/doc/UsingCatch.md

-## Getting Started With Catch 2
+## Getting Started With Catch2

 The [Catch2](https://github.com/catchorg/Catch2) test framework works well with Approval Tests.

-This section describes the various ways of using Approval Tests with Catch 2.
+This section describes the various ways of using Approval Tests with Catch2.

 Approval Tests requires that a file called the following is found: